 While New Mexico generally requires that a dog bite victim demonstrate that the dog owner had or should have had knowledge of a dog’s dangerous propensity, an exception is made when a dog attack is the result of the owner’s negligence in constraining the dog.
 A dog owner who violates a statute like the one shown above will likely be presumed by a court to have been negligent in controlling his or her dog, and a victim will not have to show that the dog owner had knowledge of his or her dog’s dangerous disposition.
 This precedent was established in Smith v.
 Village of Ruidoso.
 An expert dog bite attorney is crucial to navigating the nuances of this complicated area of law and maximizing your recovery.

 Keller & Keller is a national leader in personal injury law, and special recognition is given to our dog bite practice area.
 We have been practicing this particular area of law since 1936.
 The clients who hire us to represent them for dog bite and attack claims receive top-rated legal service and guidance.
 It's our experience, name, and ability in this area of law that our clients in Albuquerque and throughout New Mexico have come to admire.

-If you’ve been attacked and/or injured by a dog that wasn’t properly leashed, Keller & Keller is here to defend your rights.
-We can help you throughout the difficult healing process, and are dedicated to making sure you get the compensation you need to fully recover.
-From our office in Albuquerque we proudly serve the entire state of New Mexico.
+If you’ve been attacked and/or injured by a dog that wasn’t properly leashed, our injury lawyer at Keller & Keller is here to defend your rights.
+We can help you throughout the difficult healing process, and are dedicated to ensuring you get the compensation you need to fully recover.
+From our office in Albuquerque, we proudly serve the entire state of New Mexico.
 For a free, no-obligation consultation, call us today at 505-938-2300.